 - Hot cereal (multi-grain, steel-cut oats, quinoa, or amaranth) cooked in almond/rice milk with sunflower, sesame, or flax seeds sprinkled on top.
 Use a small amount of honey, stevia, or fruit to sweeten

 - Granola (low sugar) soaked in almond/rice milk for a few minutes to make it more digestible

 Lunch & Dinner:

 - Salad with spinach/lettuce topped with bell peppers, cucumber, avocado, beets, walnuts, carrots (whatever vegetables you desire), optional grilled salmon/chicken, etc. and drizzled with flax seed oil & fresh lemon juice or balsamic vinegar

-- Soup with carrots, mushrooms, potatoes, sweet potato, onions, garlic, barley, lentils… etc. in a vegetable base
+- Soup with carrots, mushrooms, potatoes, sweet potato, onions, garlic, barley, lentils… etc. in a vegetable soup base

 - Lightly stir-fried vegetables (broccoli, peas, bell peppers, onions, etc.) and tempeh/fish/chicken in olive oil & a little soy sauce (wheat free) served over quinoa or brown rice